ilent2/ot-cpp-fdtd/README.md

 The code is part an experiment with template meta programming and part a framework for testing different features and implementations of FDTD.
+This has several faults including the likely overuse of templates.
 That said, parts of the code could be a useful starting point for writing memory efficient FDTD or adding optical force/torque calculations to an existing FDTD package.